lukejharmon/lanyon/chapters_preref/chapter2_stats_pre.md

 ### Section 2.3a: What is a likelihood?

-Since all of the approaches described below involve calculating likelihoods, I will first briefly describe this concept.
-A good general review of likelihood is Edwards [@Edwards1992-wh].
+Since all of the approaches described in the remainer of this chapter involve calculating likelihoods, I will first briefly describe this concept.
+A good general review of likelihood is Edwards [-@Edwards1992-wh].
 Likelihood is defined as the probability, given a model and a set of parameter values, of obtaining a particular set of data.
+That is, given a mathematical description of the world, what is the probability that we would see the actual data that we have collected?

-To calculate a likelihood, we have to consider a particular specific model that may have generated the data.
-That model might have parameter values that need to be specified.
-We can refer to this specified model as a hypothesis, H. The likelihood is then:
+To calculate a likelihood, we have to consider a particular model that may have generated the data.
+That model will almost always have parameter values that need to be specified.
+We can refer to this specified model (with particular parameter values) as a hypothesis, H. The likelihood is then:

 (eq.
 2.1)
 <div>